ergo-services/ergo/docs/basics/process.md

 `gen.ProcessOptions` configures the new process: mailbox size, environment variables, compression settings, message priority, and linking behavior.
 Most options have sensible defaults.
 The main ones you'll configure are `MailboxSize` (to limit memory) and `Env` (to pass configuration).

 Two options deserve explanation: `LinkParent` and `LinkChild`.
-During initialization, a process can't use the `Link` method (it's not registered yet).
-These options work around that limitation, creating links automatically after initialization completes.
+These options provide a convenient way to establish links automatically after initialization completes.
 If `LinkChild` is set, the parent links to the child.
 If `LinkParent` is set, the child links to the parent.
 These links only work for process-spawned children, not node-spawned processes.
+Note that you can also call `Link` methods directly during initialization if needed.

 ## Message Handling